wmadill/weewx-S3upload/README.md

 website hosting and saves me the worry of someone hacking into the system running weewx.

-This has been tested against weewx 4.0.0.
-It should work on weewx 3.x but has not, as of 5/15/20, been tested.
+This has been tested against Python 3.7/weewx 4.0.0 and Python 2.7/ weewx 3.9.2 on Debian 10.3.

 ## Setup